Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-day-night-css-only-toggle-switch.md

 }
 ```

-And this result in the following
+And this results in the following.

 ![CSS Toggle background](https://cdn.hashnode.com/res/hashnode/image/upload/v1608752425845/a0grcg0p3.png)

-Let’s continue and change our sun into a moon, this has the same idea a change of background and border is enough, but we want to reverse the animation so we add another custom animation to this one.
+Let’s continue and change our sun into a moon.
+This has the same idea.
+A change of background and border is enough, but we want to reverse the animation.
+Hence, we add another custom animation to this one.

 ```css
 .toggle--checkbox:checked + .toggle--label:before {